stellar-deprecated/horizon/docs/reference/errors/transaction-malformed.md

 category: Errors
 ---

 When you submit a malformed transaction to Horizon, Horizon will return a `transaction_malformed` error.
 There are many ways in which a transaction is malformed, including
 * you submitted an empty string
-* your hex-encoded string is invalid
+* your base64-encoded string is invalid
-* your [XDR](../../guide/xdr.md) structure is invalid
+* your [XDR](../../learn/xdr.md) structure is invalid
-* you have leftover bytes in your [XDR](../../guide/xdr.md) structure
+* you have leftover bytes in your [XDR](../../learn/xdr.md) structure

 If you are encountering this error, please check the contents of the transaction you are submitting.
-This error is similar to the [Bad Request][bad_request] error response and, therefore, the [HTTP 400 Error][codes].
+This error is similar to the [Bad Request](./bad_request.md) error response and, therefore, the [HTTP 400 Error](https://developer.mozilla.org/en-US/docs/Web/HTTP/Response_codes).

 ## Attributes

-As with all errors Horizon returns, `transaction_malformed` follows the [Problem Details for HTTP APIs][guide] draft specification guide and thus has the following attributes:
+As with all errors Horizon returns, `transaction_malformed` follows the [Problem Details for HTTP APIs](https://tools.ietf.org/html/draft-ietf-appsawg-http-problem-00) draft specification guide and thus has the following attributes:

 | Attribute | Type   | Description                                                                                                                     |
 | --------- | ----   | ------------------------------------------------------------------------------------------------------------------------------- |